German documentary on Murnau photos

 Dear Olivier and Alain,

+photos.
 My father, Stanislaw, was a POW in Murnau Oflag VIIA.
-He is the

-sitting down in the first from the left on the bottom row of
+He is the sitting down in the first from the left on the bottom

-the attached photograph.
-He told of his time in the camp and
+row of the attached photograph.
+He told of his time in the camp

 by the Americans in from what I remember around April 21-28,